maskboyAvi/SemanticSearch/README.md

 - **Fast Similarity Search**: Leverages FAISS to quickly search through high-dimensional embeddings.
 - **REST API**: A FastAPI-based backend that exposes a `/search` endpoint to query the video frames.
 - **Simple Frontend**: An HTML-based interface (served from the `static` directory) for easy interaction.
+Below is the updated **Installation** section for your README with an added note about checking if Python 3.11.9 is installed.

 ---